Last Updated on January 4, 2021

 Backpacking Mexico has never been easier or more affordable.
 A great public transportation network awaits the budget traveler meaning ancient ruins, white sand beaches, mountain towns, cities rich in culture and plenty of natural wonders are easy to get to.
-You’ll certainly get around Mexico no bother and finding a comfortable place to stay for little money is easy, too.
+You’ll certainly get around Mexico with ease and finding a comfortable place to stay for little money is easy, too.

 In fact, your backpacking Mexico budget goes far in other areas also like food, entertainment and sights.
 Traveling through this country is exciting and Mexico is a great place to start your next journey or continue with the trip you’re already on.
-We’ve spent 5 months backpacking in Mexico and I’ll share some solid budgeting tips here.
+We’ve spent over a year backpacking in Mexico and I’ll share some solid budgeting tips and more here.

-Our backpacking Mexico budget in 2017 was $15 each per day, or about 300 MXN.
-This may sound austere however our budget provided us food, accommodation, sights, beer (much more on that later), transportation and entertainment.
-Follow the tips below or adjust higher (or lower!).
-We’ll be in Mexico again soon and we know this budget is still viable for travel today.
+Our budget in 2017 and in 2019 was $15 each per day, or about 300 pesos.
+This sounds austere however our budget easily covered food, accommodation, sights, beer (much more on that later), transportation and entertainment.
+Follow the tips below and adjust higher (or lower!) to suit you.
+We know a budget of $15 is viable for travel today through Mexico and will be for some time to come.

 This article highlights getting into Mexico either on foot, by road or by air.
-I’ll deal with money matters, like currency exchange in Mexico and how to stretch that currency as far as possible when it comes to food and public transportation in Mexico.
+It deals with money matters, like currency exchange in Mexico and how to stretch that currency as far as possible when it comes to food and public transportation.

-Of course, you need to know how to find the best backpacking accommodation; hostels are not always the cheapest option.
+Of course, you’ll want to know how to find the best backpacking accommodation; believe it or not, hostels are seldom the cheapest option.
 This article even covers hitchhiking as an alternative budget option to buses.
 We’ve hitchhiked plenty of times while backpacking Mexico.

 For a very honest and funny book on how things are done in Mexico (and how you should do things!) check out The People’s Guide to Mexico by Carl Franz and Lorena Havens.